 With 140 miles of coastline and acres of countryside, there are thousands of things to do in a visit to Sussex, whether you're a thrill-seeker, a shopaholic, a nature lover or a foodie - and since you're never more than an hour from London, the capital's delights can play a part in your stay here.

-Sussex is filled with the beautiful South Downs National Park, the High Weald and Chichester Harbour, Areas of Outstanding Natural Beauty (ANOB).
+Sussex is filled with the beautiful South Downs National Park, the High Weald and Chichester Harbour, Area of Outstanding Natural Beauty (ANOB) now known as National Landscape.
 The whole of Sussex's countryside is a joy to behold, rich with elegant stately homes, fairy-tale castles, colourful gardens and cultural connections.
 The county links coast and countryside, East Sussex and West Sussex smoothly together.

-Get up close and personal with Hastings’ smugglers, Eastbourne's adrenaline junkies, Arundel's antiques, Worthing's natural playground, Chichester's Roman history and Brighton's gastronomy.
+Get up close and personal with Hastings’ smugglers, Eastbourne's adrenaline junkies, Arundel's antiques, Chichester's Roman history, Littlehampton's harbour, Brighton's gastronomy, Rye's cobbled citadel, Bognor Regis sunshine, East Grinstead character.
 Discover more about the county's towns and villages using our interactive map of Sussex.

 Explore more than 200 of Sussex's tourist attractions - many of which are open all year round, so find something to do today with listings for attractions each showing a map and opening times for your convenience.
-Or why not browse our events guide to find out what's on in Sussex today or this week in the east and west of the county.
+Browse our events guide to find out what's on in Sussex today or this week and plan your next visit to the east and west of the county.

-The Sussex Guild Shop & Gallery, Lewes is great for those looking for a gift or chance to explore the work of local professional designers.
+Free time this weekend?
+Head to the historic town of Lewes and wander its narrow streets that nestle in the heart of the South Downs.
+Pay a visit to Sussex Guild Shop & Gallery, great for those looking for a gift or chance to explore the work of local professional designers.
 Home to over 100 members, it is located in the imposing Elizabethan house, the Southover Grange.

-Visit Arundel with its thousands of years of history, independent shops, art galleries and restaurants.
-Wander the cobbled streets, explore the riverside or head off road to the South Downs for countryside walks and cycling.
+Don't miss the chance to explore the charming town of Arundel with its thousands of years of history, independent shops, art galleries and restaurants.
+Wander the cobbled streets, explore the riverside, visit the famous castle or head off road to the South Downs for countryside walks and cycling.
+Head along in August for the fantastic free Arundel Festival of Arts which runs for 10-days within the town.

-A day out in Sussex can easily be extended to two, three or more days, and luckily Sussex offers an array of hotels, inns, B&Bs and other accommodation that will not only help you extend your stay but enhance it.
+Looking for a gardeners paradise Gravetye Manor, five-star luxury by the sea The Grand, an award-winning campsite Stubcroft Farm, a South Downs retreat Tottington Manor or a last-minute holiday Daish's Imperial Hotel, you'll find a place thats right for you.
+It is easy to extend a day out in Sussex into two, three or more days with so much to do, and luckily Sussex offers an array of hotels, inns, B&Bs and other accommodation that will not only help you extend your stay but enhance it.

 For more information about Sussex, including ideas for days out, attractions and events, view the list below for information on things to do and towns and villages within the county.
 Use the 'map view' button to find something near you.

-Number of results: 254
+Number of results: 258

 , currently showing 201 to 220.